Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 Amina Scott Quartet at Timucua Arts Foundation

-In Orlando’s SODO District, Timucua Arts Foundation will host an electrifying range of jazz, soul, contemporary classical, R&B and choral performances during Timucua Amplifies Black Voices Weekend.
+In Orlando’s SODO District, Timucua Arts Foundation will host an electrifying range of jazz, soul and contemporary classical performances as part of the Timucua Amplifies Black Voices concert series.
 The intimate concert space is home to some of the most diverse, inclusive and accessible performances in Orlando, with a one-of-a-kind acoustic control system to match.
-Enjoy unforgettable performances from Solomon Jaye: With a Twist, Britton René Collins, Jarred Armstrong Trio, DeAndre Lettsome Quartet and Brandon Martin throughout the weekend.
+Enjoy unforgettable performances from John Lumpkin and the Covenant, The 904 Jazz Organ Trio, Gerald Law II & The Clutch, and EarthTonez Music Collective throughout the week.

 Discover: Inside Timucua Arts Foundation